femikamau/Microsoft-Movie-Studio-EDA/README.md

 ```
 ├── README.md                            <- The top-level README for reviewers of this project
+├── .gitignore                            <- The .gitignore file for the project
 ├── index.ipynb                          <- Narrative documentation of analysis in Jupyter Notebook
+├── presentation.pdf                     <- Presentation of analysis in PDF format
+├── write-up.pdf                         <- Write-up of analysis in PDF format
 └── data                                 <- Datasets used in the analysis
 |    ├── tn.movie_budgets.csv.gz
 |    └── im.db.zip